havvg/symfony-console-demo/README.md

 # Tests

 There are sample tests given.
-The testing framework in use is PHPUnit 3.5.13.
+The testing framework in use is PHPUnit PHPUnit 3.6.
 An example configuration for PHPUnit is provided.
 To execute the tests simply run the `phpunit` command line in the root directory.